IcenDy/LearnGit/readme.txt

 Git is a distributed control system.
 Git is a free software distributed under the GPL.

-Git is a mutable index called stage.
+Git has a mutable index called stage.

+Git tracks changes.